Please Read How You Can Help Keep the Encyclopedia Free

 As in some cases of erotomania, the content of a delusion can be mundane, and does not even need to be false: one can have the delusion that one's spouse is unfaithful or that one's neighbor is a terrorist, and these may turn out to be true beliefs.
 As in the Cotard delusion, the content of a delusion can be bizarre.
 Here are some other examples: mirrored self misidentification is the delusion that the person in the mirror is not one's reflection but a stranger, and the Capgras delusion is the delusion that the spouse or a relative has been replaced by an impostor.
 All types of delusions are rigid to some extent, that is, they are not easily given up because they tend to resist counterevidence.
 All delusions are reported sincerely and with conviction, although the behavior of people with delusions is not always perfectly consistent with the content of their delusions.
 People who have delusions of persecution and believe that they are followed by malevolent others live in a state of great anxiety and can give up their jobs and move cities as a result.
 Other delusions do not significantly impact on people's behavior: hospital patients may say that the nurses are trying to poison them, but do not stop eating their meals.

 Here, I can only start addressing some of the philosophical debates centered on delusions.
 In section one, I offer an overview of the philosophical significance of delusions.
 In section two, I introduce the issues surrounding the controversial definition of delusions, and then explain some of the common distinctions between types of delusions.
 In section three, I discuss the most prominent theoretical approaches to the nature and the formation of delusions and highlight the conceptual questions emerging from such approaches.
 In section four, I review three of the most discussed themes in the philosophical literature on delusions: whether delusions are irrational; whether they are beliefs; and to what extent they overlap with cases of self-deception.
-The examination of these issues often culminates in the attempt to defend or challenge the thesis that delusions are continuous with non-pathological beliefs.
+The examination of the issues above often culminates in the attempt to understand how delusions differ from other pathological and non-pathological beliefs.

 - 1. The Philosophical Significance of Delusion